susheelg1197/machine-learning-with-graphs-lib/README.md

 7. **Push to Your Fork and Create a Pull Request**.

-Please ensure your code adheres to the project's coding standards and include tests for new features.
+Please ensure your code adheres to the project's coding standards and includes tests for new features.